dprem112/mlb-prediction-dashboard-use/README.md

-# MLB Prediction Dashboard
+# MLB Live Prediction Dashboard

-Streamlit app with real model predictions.
+This app pulls today's MLB matchups from the MLB Stats API, generates features, and predicts the winner using a trained model.